Philip1806/blublog/README.md

 7. Admin
 - BAN option.
 You can ban users from the blog or from commenting.
 - Very basic settings page for now.
 - Very basic menu options.
 You can make links and dropdowns.
+There are html templates for the links and dropdowns, so that you can change it if your theme do not use bootstrap.
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.
 - Maintenance mode.